Información de perfil

 We're happy sweltering in the tropics and we've also spent time amongst the ice floes and the glaciers of Patagonia.
 In fact, the captain has spent two seasons working in Antarctica on charter yachts and would like to head back down that way.

 Although we don't actually need any help in handling the boat, we certainly enjoy having other people aboard.
-We're not particularly interested in giving rides to people who just want to get from A to B. We have been known to do just that, but we're happier hosting people who are eager to learn about the cruising lifestyle, perhaps with a view to buying their own boat.
+We're not particularly interested in giving rides to people who just want to get from A to B. We have been known to do just that, but we're happier hosting people who are eager to learn about the cruising lifestyle.
 We also welcome scientists who want to use the vessel as a base for marine research (eg. plankton netting, listening to whales, etc).

 One of the drawbacks of this lifestyle is that it's financially difficult.
 We have to find ways to scrape by.